Bowwaboumba/PAIR/README.md

 # PAIR
-This python script allow you to know if a number is even or not.
+This python script allows you to know if a number is even or not.
 It's in french sorry.